Pmvita/SMB-Finance-OS/shared/docs/COLOR_GUIDE.md

 ---

-*This shared color guide ensures consistent, professional, and trustworthy visual identity for SMB Finance OS across all platforms and markets.*
+*This shared color guide ensures consistent, professional, and trustworthy visual identity for Trident Financial OS across all platforms and markets.*